IMI Europe Digital Printing Conference

 Strategic Advisory Board

-The conference programme of topics, panel discussions and presentations are determined by the Strategic Advisory Board of industry luminaries whose expertise covers a wide range of technology and applications in digital printing.
+The conference programme of topics, panel discussions and presentations are selected by the Strategic Advisory Board of industry luminaries whose expertise covers a wide range of technology and applications in digital printing.
 Strategic Advisory Board members are as follows:

 Marco Boer, Vice President, IT Strategies